 - 1 tablespoon warm water

-- In a large glass measuring cup or bowl, combine water and milk and heat in the microwave until hot.
-Stick a thermometer in the liquid and let cool to 110 degrees, then add 2 tablespoons of the sugar and the yeast.
+- In a large glass measuring cup or bowl, combine milk and water and heat in the microwave until hot.
+Stick a thermometer in the liquid and let cool to between 110 and 115 degrees, then add 2 tablespoons of the sugar and the yeast.
 Stir well, then stir in ½ cup of the flour.
 Cover and let stand in a warm place for 1 hour.

 - Beat in the salt, vanilla, cardamom and orange zest, then add the flour/yeast mixture.